Pakistan's parliament summoned in midst of crisis over former PM Khan

-ISLAMABAD, March 21 (Reuters) - Pakistan's parliament is to meet in a special joint session on Wednesday to "take important decisions" to enforce the state's authority, media reported, in the midst of a crisis over anti-government defiance by former Prime Minister Imran Khan.
+ISLAMABAD, March 21 (Reuters) - Pakistan's parliament is to meet in a special joint session on Wednesday to "take important decisions" to enforce the state's authority, media reported, in the midst of prolonged anti-government defiance by former Prime Minister Imran Khan.

 Former cricket star Khan was prime minister from 2018 until 2022, when he was ousted from office in a parliamentary vote.
 Since then, he has been demanding a new election and holding protests across the country to press his case.